 In this brief course (total run time ~40 min) we'll explore the genetic basis of diseases.
 We’ll focus on two main types of genetic diseases: Classical rare Mendelian (monogenic) diseases and common (polygenic) diseases.
 We’ll explore characteristics of both types of genetic diseases, break down GWAS studies, and touch on newer polygenic risk scores.

 Our courses aim to minimize the jargon and teach precisely what is needed, and not more.
 If you're looking for a deep understanding of genetics, this isn't the course for you.
-If you want to be conversational in genomics, are currently working in a field that touches on precision medicine, ready to implement genetic testing in your medical practice, or simply want to understand the test you ordered from 23andMe, you're in the right place!
+If you want to be conversational in genomics, are currently working in a field that touches on precision medicine, ready to implement genetic testing in your medical practice,or simply want to understand the value and limits of available genetic tests, you're in the right place!

 After taking this course, you should be able to do the following: